UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 The remaining elements in the workflow description are:

 - ``inputs`` allows to register external files with the workflow file catalog.
-See :ref:`datahandling`
+See :ref:`datahandling`.
 - ``tags`` is an optional list of initial tags, that can later be used to conveniently filter the list of workflows.
 - ``notification`` (optional) denotes an URL to where UNICORE Workflow server will send a